Translating Swedish idioms into English is … weird and fun.

 13. “Pull one’s nose.”

-What it means: Pull one’s leg.
-I guess we went facial there!
+What it means: To pull one’s leg.
+I guess we went facial here!

 14. “Burning fires for crows.”

 15. “I will get you for old cheese!”